nguyenhuyblyat/turtle-pong/README.md

 		+ Quiting the game
 	- Step 6: Create a scoring system:
 		+ Step 6.1: Initialize player 1's and player 2's score (0  -  0)
-		+ Step 6.2: Create a turtle Object and write the variables to it, using .format() function.
+		+ Step 6.2: Create a turtle Object and draw seven-segments number (Explanation below)
 		+ Step 6.3: Display the scoreboard on top of the screen
     - Step 7: Make the ball move:
-            + Step 7.1: Create 2 variables Dx, Dy.
+            + Step 7.1: Create 2 variables DirectionX, DirectionY.
-            + Step 7.2: Add Dx with ball's xcor(), Dy with ball's ycor().
+            + Step 7.2: Add DirectionX with ball's xcor(), DirectionY with ball's ycor().
             Explanation: Imagine the whole window is a graph, and the ball is at [0, 0].
 Every time the loop runs, it will add a specific value to ball's x and y.
 Let's assume the Dx = 1 and Dy = 1.
 Every time the loop runs, the coordinates of the ball is constantly rising from [0, 0] to [1, 1] and [2, 2] and so on...
 The ball is corresponding with the gradient: y = x
 	- Step 8: Borders collisions:
 		+ Upper and lower borders will bounce the ball off